 Among all of the aspirations Dad had and acted upon, writing was high on the list.
 He wrote about his experiences in the South Pacific during WWII in Attack Transport, that was published by the University of Minnesota Press but did not sell well.
-He later rewrote the book and added a second part regarding what happened to the USS Doyen, the ship he served on, after the war.
-That book is The Gemini Ship, and was self-published.
+He later rewrote the book and added a second part covering the rebirth of the USS Doyen, the ship he served on, after the war.
+The ship was scheduled for the scrap yard, but was refitted as a floating classroom, and renamed the Bay State.

 Some copies of each are attainable online.